 How To Create Custom Ubuntu Live CD Image Using Cubic

 Today let us discuss about how to create custom Ubuntu live cd image (ISO).
 We already have done this using Pinguy Builder.
 But, It seems to be discontinued now.
 I don’t see any updates lately from the Pinguy builder official site.
 Fortunately, I found an alternative tool to create Ubuntu live cd images.
-Meet Cubic, acronym for Custom Ubuntu ISO Creator, a GUI application to create a customized bootable Ubuntu Live CD (ISO) image.
+Meet Cubic, stands for Custom Ubuntu ISO Creator, a GUI application to create a customized bootable Ubuntu Live CD (ISO) image.

 Cubic is being actively developed and it offers many options to easily create a customized Ubuntu live cd.
 It has an integrated command-line chroot environment where you can do all customization, such as installing new packages, Kernels, adding more background wallpapers, adding additional files and folders.
 It has an intuitive GUI interface that allows effortless navigation (back and forth with a mouse click) during the live image creation process.
 You can create with a new custom image or modify existing projects.
 Since it is used to make Ubuntu live images, I believe it can be used in other Ubuntu flavours and derivatives such as Linux Mint.

 Cubic developer has made a PPA to ease the installation process.
 To install Cubic on your Ubuntu system, run the following commands one by one in your Terminal: